 Perhaps if Friday, December 15 had actually been the popular Friday, the 13th, I would have thought the worst when my father called to tell me he was taking my mother to the hospital.
 Her ‘small malaria’ seemed to be defying drugs and injections.
 But because it wasn’t, and because I had prayed too hard against death, each time the thought crossed my mind, I rebuked it and continued with the press release I was writing even though I barely concentrated.
 Fast forward to the morning after, I was at my family house sprawled on the floor, in tears, trying my best to wake my mother up.

-I called her the sweetest of pet names, psyched her to pity my brothers and I and even called her by her first name hoping she would feel insulted as she normally would and react, but rather she laid still, her head in my hands, stone cold.
-It was then it dawned on me, she had really left us and as I struggled to come to terms with the new reality, it became obvious I had more than her death to deal with, I had the many relatives and sympathizers who had by now thronged our sitting room, singing same song that really won’t help my course.
+I called her the sweetest of pet names, psyched her to pity my brothers and I. I even called her by her first name, hoping she would feel insulted as she normally would and react, but rather she laid still, her head in my hands, stone cold.
+It was then it dawned on me: she had really left us.

-Everyone had something to say to me and it only made the situation worse and every time I asked to be left alone, they would insist I shouldn’t be for fear I may go drastic but deep inside, I really wanted to yell at them to keep quiet as they were beginning to sound empty and doing more damage than good.
-But then, I kept my cool, they obviously didn’t know better, I thought to myself, so as soon as I was able to have some sanity, I asked for my phone and began scribbling my thoughts, so here we are seven major things you must avoid, when you go visiting anyone who has just lost someone or is bereaved at all.
+Everyone had something to say to me and it only made the situation worse.
+Every time I asked to be left alone, they would insist I shouldn’t be, for fear I may go drastic; but, deep inside, I really wanted to yell at them to keep quiet.
+They were beginning to sound empty and doing more damage than good.
+However, I kept my cool; they obviously didn’t know better.
+As soon as I was able to have some sanity, I asked for my phone and began scribbling my thoughts.
+So here we are: seven major things you must avoid, when you go visiting anyone who has just lost someone, or is bereaved at all.

 Don’t make the call, until you know what to say